Carbon-Aware Optimal Power Flow: Introduction

 Moreover, there are two critical issues in the integration of carbon emission flow into the grid decision models that necessitate to be addressed: \begin{itemize} \item [1)] (\emph{Power Flow Directions}): The carbon flow model \cite{kang2015carbon} needs to pre-determine the power flow directions for all branches to identify the power inflows for each node.
-However, the directions of branch power flows are typically unknown prior to solving optimal decision models. {Most existing works that employ the carbon flow model in grid decision-making either overlook the issue of unknown power flow directions or assume they are predetermined by alternating between grid optimization and carbon flow calculation through iterations \cite{lu2022peer}.
+However, the directions of branch power flows are typically unknown prior to solving optimal decision models.
+Most existing works that employ the carbon flow model in grid decision-making either overlook the issue of unknown power flow directions or assume they are predetermined by alternating between grid optimization and carbon flow calculation through iterations \cite{lu2022peer}.
 Reference \cite{gu2022carbon} introduces binary indicator variables to handle the unknown power flow directions in the carbon flow model.
-It results in a mixed-integer nonconvex quadratically constrained optimization problem with both integer variables and nonconvex constraints.
-Thus, a tailored heuristic penalty-based iterative algorithm is designed to solve the optimization problem via iterations. }
+It results in a mixed-integer nonconvex quadratically constrained optimization problem, which cannot be readily solved using off-the-shelf optimizers due to involving both integer variables and nonconvex constraints.
+Thus, a tailored heuristic penalty-based iterative algorithm is designed to solve the optimization problem.

-\item[2)] (\emph{Carbon Footprint Model for Energy Storage}): Due to the switching between charging and discharging, energy storage (ES) systems can shift the grid's carbon footprints across time, resulting in time-coupled carbon flows.
-The carbon accounting for ES systems is an emerging topic that is attracting considerable recent attention from the industry \cite{esaccount2021,esacc2022}.
+\item[2)] (\emph{Carbon Footprint Models for Energy Storage}): By switching between charging and discharging, energy storage (ES) systems can shift load demand and transfer renewable energy across time, offering substantial potential to reduce power system emissions.
+Hence, developing carbon footprint models for ES systems is crucial, since it lays the quantitative foundation for making optimal ES planning and operation decisions, such as determining installation location and capacity, and managing charging and discharging.
+In addition, granular and accurate carbon accounting for ES systems enhances information transparency, supporting the development of low-carbon regulatory policies and market mechanisms for ES.
+It also incentivizes ES stakeholders to adopt low-carbon practices to reduce their own carbon footprint and overall grid emissions.
+Carbon accounting for ES systems has attracted considerable recent attention from the industry \cite{esaccount2021,esacc2022}.
 References \cite{wang2021optimal,gu2022carbon,gu2023carbon} propose different carbon footprint models for ES systems, while they neglect the carbon emission leakage associated with ES energy loss (see Remark \ref{remark:ES}), and the carbon accounting mechanisms for ES system owners remain unclear. \end{itemize}